Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Channel access over unknown memoryless channels

 where $\delta_{i,j,k}^*$ is obtained by the following optimization problem

-subject to the channel constraints \eqref{eq:constraint1} and \eqref{eq:constraint2}.
+subject to constraints \eqref{eq:constraint1} and \eqref{eq:constraint2}.
 This ensures correct estimation of the success probability of each channel, while at the same time, the slot is allotted to the subsystem with the highest cost.
 This policy can be implemented in a distributed manner by adopting the timer-based mechanism for solving \eqref{eq:maximization2_themis}.
-By using the weighted indices as the local measure, the timers are set to
+By using the weighted indices as the local cost, the timers are determined by

 As a result, assuming that the duration of the flag packet is negligible, since $\hat{q}_{i,j,k}$ has Lebesgue measure zero, this mechanism guarantees collision-free channel access even for homogeneous systems.